Bet Lynch: Casting

 In the years following Bet's departure, ratings for Coronation Street started to become overtaken by rival soap EastEnders, with long-term viewers complaining that storylines in Weatherfield were becoming increasingly depressing.
 In 2002, producer Kieran Roberts was keen to help the show return to its original roots and bring back a character from the 'golden era' of the show.
-Julie Goodyear was offered a one year contract to reprise the character, and Bet returned to Weatherfield in June 2002 for Betty Williams' retirement party at the Rovers.
-Offscreen, Goodyear struggled with the increased shooting schedule of the show and, amidst unconfirmed reports of 'diva'-like behaviour, quit after 17 days of filming on the advice of her doctor, who diagnosed her with stress and exhaustion.
+Julie Goodyear was offered a one-year contract to reprise the character, and Bet returned to Weatherfield in June 2002 for Betty Williams' retirement party at the Rovers.
+Offscreen, Goodyear struggled with the increased shooting schedule of the show (which was now producing five episodes per week as opposed to three when Goodyear was last in the series) and, amidst unconfirmed reports of 'diva'-like behaviour, quit after 17 days of filming on the advice of her doctor, who diagnosed her with stress and exhaustion.
 Goodyear's abrupt departure meant that Bet's storylines had to be concluded off-screen.
-In November 2003, Bet made her last appearance to date in the show, with a storyline that reunited her with old friend Liz MacDonald in Brighton.
+In November 2003, Bet made her last appearance to date in the show, with a storyline that reunited her with old friend Liz McDonald in Brighton.

 In March 2010, it was reported on Digital Spy that Bet was set to make a comeback in an attempt by the newly appointed producer Phil Collinson to try to restore the show to its 'golden days'.
 However, this was denied the following day by Coronation Street bosses.
 A spokesperson said, "At the moment there are no plans for Bet to return.
 The new producer hasn't even started yet, he's not made any decisions."